The module consists of the following six units, each of which lasts between two and three weeks:

 Unit 3 – Time value of money and cost of capital

 In this unit, you'll be introduced to the concepts of risk, time value of money and cost of capital.
 Although it is impossible to exactly calculate the effects of uncertainty on investment projects, tools for quantifying risk are available.
 You'll cover the quantitative techniques that are the building blocks of the financial literature on risk and discount rate estimations.
-The unit will also discuss the Weighted Average Cost of Capital (WACC), which gives the base discount rate that a company should use for investment appraisal.
+The unit will also discuss the Weighted Average Cost of Capital (WACC), which gives the base discount rate that a company should use for its investment appraisal.

 Unit 4 – Investment appraisal